Skip to main content

 HABs in the Gulf of Mexico arise more often between August and October and end between December and February, but events have lasted longer, some for more than a year.
 The intensity and the extent of the area impacted by a bloom can also vary significantly, although HABs typically impact a small section of water for a short period.
 However, recent blooms have broken previous patterns.

 NCEI receives HAB data from partner state agencies and maintains the Harmful Algal BloomS Observing System (HABSOS).
 The HABSOS website disseminates information and maps of the Gulf of Mexico to give environmental managers, scientists, and the public a data-driven resource for HAB events.
-NOAA National Ocean Service also provides official forecasts for Gulf of Mexico coastal communities as they respond to red tide.
-NOAA issues Conditions Reports and Bulletins for southwest and eastern Florida, northwest Florida to Louisiana, and Texas.
+NOAA National Ocean Service also provides official forecasts for Gulf of Mexico coastal communities as they respond to red tide events.
+NOAA issues conditions reports and bulletins for southwest and eastern Florida, northwest Florida to Louisiana, and Texas.

 Forecasts rely on satellite imagery, field observations, models, public health reports, and buoy data to provide the data required.
-Many stakeholders—from partner agencies and numerous organizations—contribute to monitoring the Gulf of Mexico and the Great Lakes region.
+Many stakeholders—including partner agencies and numerous other organizations—contribute to monitoring the Gulf of Mexico.
 They participate in the national HAB Operational Forecast System (OFS), an ongoing project that depends on many contributors’ dedication, energy, and feedback.
 Several NOAA organizations support the effort, including the National Weather Service, the National Data Buoy Center, and CoastWatch.

 NCEI archives collected data as part of HABSOS with data as far back as 1953.
 Historical data can be used to determine geographical areas affected, movement of red tide from offshore to inshore, and movement alongshore.
 In some cases, red tide data are combined with other observations, such as salinity, temperature, winds, currents, hurricane paths, and even mortalities and morbidities of aquatic organisms, to look for patterns.